Roman Republic: Magistrates

-Since the tribunes were considered to be the embodiment of the plebeians, they were sacrosanct.
-Their sacrosanctity was enforced by a pledge, taken by the plebeians, to kill any person who harmed or interfered with a tribune during his term of office.
-It was a capital offense to harm a tribune, to disregard his veto, or to otherwise interfere with him.
-In times of military emergency, a dictator would be appointed for a term of six months.
-Constitutional government would be dissolved, and the dictator would be the absolute master of the state.
-When the dictator's term ended, constitutional government would be restored.
+Since the tribunes were considered the embodiment of the plebeians, they were sacrosanct.
+Their sacrosanctity was enforced by a pledge the plebeians took to kill anyone who harmed or interfered with a tribune during his term of office.
+It was a capital offence to harm a tribune, disregard his veto, or otherwise interfere with him.

+Praetors administered civil law and commanded provincial armies.
+Aediles were officers elected to conduct domestic affairs in Rome, such as managing public games and shows.
+The quaestors usually assisted the consuls in Rome, and the governors in the provinces.
+Their duties were often financial.

 Military

-Rome's military secured Rome's territory and borders, and helped to impose tribute on conquered peoples.
+Rome's military secured Rome's territory and borders and helped to impose tribute on conquered peoples.
 Rome's armies had a formidable reputation; but Rome also "produced [its] share of incompetents" and catastrophic defeats.
 Nevertheless, it was generally the fate of Rome's greatest enemies, such as Pyrrhus and Hannibal, to win early battles but lose the war.

 Hoplite armies

 During this period, Roman soldiers seem to have been modelled after those of the Etruscans to the north, who themselves are believed to have copied their style of warfare from the Greeks.
 Traditionally, the introduction of the phalanx formation into the Roman army is ascribed to the city's penultimate king, Servius Tullius (ruled 578–534).
-The front rank was composed of the wealthiest citizens, who were able to purchase the best equipment.
-Each subsequent rank consisted of those with less wealth and poorer equipment than the one before it.

 The phalanx was effective in large, open spaces, but not on the hilly terrain of the central Italian peninsula.
 In the 4th century, the Romans replaced it with the more flexible manipular formation.
-This change is sometimes attributed to Marcus Furius Camillus and placed shortly after the Gallic invasion of 390; more likely, it was copied from Rome's Samnite enemies to the south, following the Second Samnite War (326–304).
+This change is sometimes attributed to Marcus Furius Camillus and placed shortly after the Gallic invasion of 390; more likely, it was copied from Rome's Samnite enemies to the south.

 Manipular legion

 During this period, an army formation of around 5,000 men (of both heavy and light infantry) was known as a legion.
-The manipular army was based upon social class, age and military experience.
 Maniples were units of 120 men each drawn from a single infantry class.
 They were typically deployed into three discrete lines based on the three heavy infantry types: